soapbox-pub/rebased/docs/configuration/cheatsheet.md

       * `:users_manage_tags`
         * Allows admins to set and remove tags for users.
 This can be useful in combination with MRF policies, such as `Pleroma.Web.ActivityPub.MRF.TagPolicy`.
       * `:users_manage_credentials`
-        * Allows you to trigger a password reset and set new credentials
+        * Allows admins to trigger a password reset and set new credentials for an user.
       * `:users_delete`
         * Allows you to delete accounts.
 Note that deleting an account is actually deactivating it and removing all data like posts, profile information, etc.
       * `:messages_read`